 - Employees of the U.S. Department of State are not eligible for consideration.
 This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, and contract employees).
 This provision does not apply to interns.

 The purpose of this award is participation in a specific conference or workshop.
 As such, awardees will not be able to stay in the U.S. significantly longer than the duration of the conference or workshop, nor to travel widely while they are in the U.S., per requirements of the J-1 visa.

 Note: Applicants should be aware of predatory conferences.
 Learn more about what predatory conferences are and how to identify them at https://www.isu.edu/ichr/resources/predatory-journals–conferences/ and https://files.eric.ed.gov/fulltext/ED579189.pdf

 Proposals will be peer-reviewed and judged on their quality and on the potential of the research to strengthen scholarship on the South Caucasus.
 Fellows will be selected by the ARISC fellowship panel made up of scholars working in the South Caucasus with experience conducting regional and trans-regional research.
 Please note that readers may not be specialists in your field.

-We are also hosting virtual, open-house Question & Answer sessions on Mondays from 10-11am EST (7-8pm Tbilisi time).
-Register at register at https://us06web.zoom.us/meeting/register/tZAlf-ysrToqH9zWIEi6bf61jZksud01cGl3
+We are also hosting virtual, open-house Question & Answer sessions on Mondays (beginning from November 6th) from 10-11am EST (7-8pm Tbilisi time).
+Registration required at https://us06web.zoom.us/meeting/register/tZIsd–rrDwpHNMew1OA11dFn5YRk2Xp3G_r

 Important Notes Regarding Applications